zama-ai/concrete/docs/dev/api/concrete.fhe.compilation.module.md

 #### <kbd>property</kbd> server

-Get the server object tied to the module.
+Get the execution server object tied to the module.

+---

+#### <kbd>property</kbd> simulator

+Returns the simulation server object tied to the module.

 ---